Helsinki-NLP/shroom/index.md

 _Previous iterations of the shared task: [2024](/shroom/2024)_

+Mu-SHROOM will invite participants to detect hallucination spans in the outputs of instruction-tuned LLMs in a multilingual context.

 This website is under construction!
 More information will be available soon.

 **Important dates:**